- Chart

 History and Background

-The TJX Companies, Inc. was founded in 1976 as a division of Zayre Corp.
-In 1989, TJX became an independent company.
-It has grown through acquisitions and expansion, becoming a leading off-price retailer.
+The TJX Companies, Inc. was founded in 1976 as Zayre Corp. and spun off the TJ Maxx chain.
+In 1989, the company changed its name to The TJX Companies, Inc. It has grown through acquisitions and expansion of its brands, becoming a leading off-price apparel and home fashions retailer.

 Core Business Areas

-- HomeGoods: Focuses on home decor and furnishings at discounted prices.
-Targets customers looking to upgrade their home on a budget.
+- HomeGoods: Focuses on home fashions and decor at discounted prices.

 Leadership and Structure